Georgia Republic Travel Information

 Georgian is the official language, but Russian and English are also spoken widely.
 In Abkhazia, a region in west Georgia, the Abkhazian language also has the status of an official language.

 Travel to Georgia is usually incident-free from a health point of view so long as visitors go prepared.
 Preventative health measures should be taken for malaria when travelling to Georgia; there is no risk in Tbilisi, but visitors to the southeastern areas should take malaria medication.
-Speak to your doctor about the best kind to take.

 Suitable business attire for men is a suit, while dresses or suits are appropriate for women.
 Business cards are frequently exchanged.
 Georgians pride themselves on being good hosts, so meetings are often followed by a meal or drinks.
 If invited into a private home, a small gift of chocolates, flowers, or alcohol is appreciated.
 Business hours are usually 10am to 6pm, with a short break taken over lunch.